 from the most excellent (but rather scary) Rime of the Ancient Mariner.
 This would make a password of “tnhacattwcd” which scores well on all levels.
 It feels like a secure password, it actually is a secure password and it’s easy to remember.

-[1] So why do a lot of systems insist that we use password which contain letters, numbers, punctuation or conform to even more strange rules?
-Well some people really are unbelievably crap at passwords.
+One reason is that some people really are unbelievably crap at passwords.
 They’ll use their own names, pet names or other information that a lot of people would know and could easily guess.
-At least if they’ve got a number or some punctuation in the password they stand some chance of their new credit card not being immediately hacked by their 5 year old son.
+At least if they’ve got a number or some punctuation in the password they stand some chance of their new credit card not being immediately hacked by their 5 year old kid.